 Consumer Cellular: 2025 Reviews

-While the major cellular carriers (Verizon, AT&T, and T-Mobile) charge upwards of $50 per month for their most basic plans, Consumer Cellular offers veritable bargains, starting at $20 per month for unlimited talk, unlimited text, and 1GB of data.
+While the major cellular carriers (Verizon, AT&T and T-Mobile) charge upwards of $50 per month for their most basic plans, Consumer Cellular offers veritable bargains, starting at $20 per month for unlimited talk, unlimited text and 1GB of data.
 This begs the question: What’s the catch?

-In this Consumer Cellular review, I’ll recount my experience purchasing service with this provider and using it in my daily life.
-I’ll also provide a detailed rundown of its costs and how its network functions.
+In this Consumer Cellular review, I’ll recount my experience of purchasing service with this provider and using it in my daily life.
+I’ll also provide a detailed rundown of its costs, as well as how its network functions.
+Overall, I found that while data speeds often fluctuate with Consumer Cellular, its low costs ultimately make it worthwhile, especially for those primarily looking to talk and text.

-Pro Tip: Looking for the perfect cell phone?
+Looking for the perfect cell phone?
 Then check out my lists of the best cell phones for seniors and best cell phone plans for seniors.

 Consumer Cellular Pros and Cons